Will vs. Trust

 Do You Need a Will or Trust?

 Are you one of the 60% of Americans (via AARP) that doesn’t have an estate plan, a will, or a trust set up?
 Are you hesitant because there is a lack of information and you aren’t sure how to go about the process?
 If so, you’re not alone.
 While it’s always a good idea to consult a professional, it’s also important to understand the basics.
-Here’s a quick and simple reference guide:
+Here’s a quick and simple reference guide on the differences between wills versus trusts.

 What Revocable Living Trusts Can Do – That Wills Cannot